-- Compared to Virginia, Lancaster and Middlesex counties have lower ratios of Primary Care Physicians and Dental Providers per 1,000 residents. - Compared to Virginia, the percentage of uninsured adults and children is higher in all three counties.
+- Compared to Virginia, Lancaster and Middlesex counties have lower ratios of Primary Care Physicians and Dental Providers per 1,000 residents. - Compared to Virginia, the percentage of uninsured children is higher in all three counties and the percentage of uninsured adults is higher in Lancaster and Northumberland.